KurtGokhan/chat-app-web/README.md

   npm run start
   npm run build
   npm run test
+  npm run test:cover
   npm run lint
 ```

 Start command runs the front-end server on http://localhost:3000 in development mode.

+There are some unit tests for components with complex logic.

 ## Technology